USA Banner

 Program Overview

 The Urbanized Area Formula Funding program (49 U.S.C.
-5307) makes federal resources available to urbanized areas and to governors for transit capital and operating assistance in urbanized areas and for transportation-related planning.
-An urbanized area is an incorporated area with a population of 50,000 or more that is designated as such by the U.S. Department of Commerce, Bureau of the Census.
+5307) makes federal resources available to governors and other recipients for transit capital and operating assistance and transportation-related planning in urbanized areas.
+An urbanized area is an area that has been defined and designated by the U.S. Department of Commerce, Bureau of the Census as an 'Urban Area' with a population of 50,000 or more.

 Apportionments